Best Disney World Guide Books & Vacation Planners

 Now let’s look at some great books, both for planning your Disney trip and just learning some cool facts and Disney World and its history.

 This is, hands down, my favorite guide.
 I actually have a fair amount of nostalgia for it.
-It was invaluable to me years ago when our family took our first Disney trip, and I’ve continued to buy the latest edition every few years to get the latest updates.
+It was invaluable to me years ago on our family’s first visit. and I’ve continued to buy the current edition every few years to get the latest updates.

 - It doesn’t pull any punches about what isn’t so great at Disney

 - It’s highly entertaining and can be downright hilarious at times